Penpal (novel)

-Penpal is a 2012 self-published horror/thriller creepypasta novel and the debut novel of the American author Dathan Auerbach.
-The work was first published in paperback on July 11, 2012 through 1000Vultures and is based on a series of popular creepypasta stories that Auerbach posted to Reddit.
+Penpal (2012) is the debut novel of American author Dathan Auerbach.
+The horror-suspense novel is based on a series of creepypasta stories Auerbach posted to the r/nosleep forum on Reddit.
+The book follows the first-person narrator as he realizes he was the focus of an obsessed stalker who tracks him throughout his childhood.

+The work was first self-published in paperback on July 11, 2012, through the author's 1000Vultures imprint.
 The stories were adapted for The NoSleep Podcast's debut season in 2011 and narrated by Sammy Raynor.

-The book follows the narrator as he finds himself the focus of an obsessed stalker who tracks him throughout his childhood.
 Film rights to Penpal were optioned by producer Rich Middlemas in 2012.

 Plot

-Penpal is told via a series of non-linear recollections by an anonymous narrator trying to make sense of mysterious events that happened to him during his childhood, the truth of which have been kept from him by his mother all his life.
+Penpal is told via a series of non-linear recollections by an unnamed narrator trying to make sense of mysterious events that happened to him during his childhood, the truth of which has been kept from him by his mother all his life.

-As a boy in kindergarten, the narrator becomes best friends with another student named Josh.
-One day, their class conducts a penpal experiment, in which the children tie self-addressed letters to balloons and send them off; as the children receive responses, their teacher tracks how far their balloons went on a state map in the classroom.
+In kindergarten, the narrator befriends another boy named Josh.
+One day, their class conducts a penpal experiment, in which the children tie self-addressed letters to balloons and send them off.
+As the children receive responses, their teacher tracks how far their balloons went on a state map in the classroom.
 While most of the children get letters back, the narrator starts to believe his balloon got lost, until he receives an envelope containing a single poorly shot Polaroid photo.
-Over the school-year, he will receive over 50 other pictures, all without any letter.
-Soon after, he realizes that the pictures are all of himself and his mother, which prompts her to call the police.
+Over the school year, he receives over 50 other photographs, all without any letter.
+Soon after, he realizes that the pictures all contain himself and his mother, which prompts her to call the police.

-The narrator recalls a series of disconnected events which, while innocuous to him as a child, take on sinister new meaning from an adult perspective: a neighborhood snowcone customer once returned the same dollar bill to the narrator he'd included in his initial penpal letter; while out playing in a ditch with Josh, the narrator became aware of strange clicking noises he later identified as camera flashes; the narrator once found a strange drawing in a pair of shorts he'd left by the riverside containing a depiction of himself aside a much larger man; one of the narrator's elderly, Alzheimer's-stricken neighbors was presumably murdered shortly after claiming her long-dead husband had returned home and was living with her again.
-In an incident that particularly stands out in the narrator's memory, he recalls awakening in the woods one night in his pajamas and finding his way back home to discover the police looking for him; he later discovered a letter on his bed stating his intentions to run away, although the narrator notes that his name was misspelled.
-Shortly after this incident, the narrator's mother discovers something in the house's crawlspace that prompts her to sell the home and move.
+The narrator recalls a series of disconnected events which, while innocuous to him as a child, take on a sinister new meaning from an adult perspective: a neighborhood snow cone customer returning a dollar bill — the same one that the narrator had included in his initial penpal letter — to him; hearing strange clicking noises, which he later identifies as being camera flashes, while out playing with Josh; finding a strange drawing — one depicting himself aside a much larger man — in a pair of shorts he'd left by the riverside; and the presumed murder of one of the narrator's elderly, Alzheimer's-stricken neighbors shortly after claiming her long-dead husband had returned home and was living with her again.
+One incident that particularly stands out in the narrator's memory is awakening in the woods one night and finding his way home to discover police looking for him; a letter stating his intentions to run away was placed on his bed, although his name was misspelled.
+Shortly after this incident, the narrator's mother discovers something in the house's crawlspace, and it prompts her to sell the home and move.